lavanyagarg112/ai-ideamaze/README.md

 - **Efficient Brainstorming:** Maximize your creativity and productivity by exploring every potential idea.
 - **Dual Interfaces:** Choose between a graph view for visualizing connections and a chat interface indepth brainstorming.
 - **Interactive Interface:** Engage with an interactive and user-friendly platform designed for efficient idea generation.
+- **Custom Prompts:** Forgot to add more context to your prompt?
+Or simply want to continue a new branch of conversation from a previous response?
+Our application is here to save the day!

 ## Technology Stack